mbagattini/daitarn/README.md

 - You have tried fully autonomous AI coding and found it produces too much, too fast, in directions you did not authorize.
 - You have tried heavy spec-driven approaches and found the upfront ceremony exhausting.

-You are likely **not** the target audience if:

-- You want maximum throughput and do not care to understand the code in detail.
-- You are happy delegating end-to-end without supervision.

 ## Core ideas

 **Scope is normed.** Each unit of work — a *step*, roughly 2–4 hours of human work — has an explicit brief, a written analysis, a set of binding decisions, and an implementation that does only what the decisions say.
 Anything that falls outside scope goes to a parking lot, never silently into the implementation.